 Wien Museum site

-As the Wien Museum undergoes major construction work, its recent exhibitions used the surrounding fence as a canvas to present contemporary art and photography exhibitions:
+The reopened Wien Museum on Karlsplatz starts its renewed exhibition schedule in 2024; during the construction work, they used the fencing as a canvas to present contemporary art and photography exhibitions:

 - Urban Cultures (2022): the successor to Urban Natures featured street artists tackling the interface between people in the sense of public spaces, where people from different cultures or with different purposes encounter each other